OpenTreeOfLife/treemachine/README.md

 	java -jar target/treemachine-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+See below for an example of adding information to a database.
+More examples are being added to the treemachine wiki https://github.com/OpenTreeOfLife/opentree-treemachine/wiki.

+### Using the neo4j server
+There are a number of ways to visualize the content in the database.
+One way to do so is with the neo4j server.
+You do not need the server to load content or run analyses.
+However, it does off one way of visualizing the database.
+This requires having the full neo4j installation from http://neo4j.org/download  Note that the file $(NEO4J_HOME)/conf/neo4j-server.properties will have to be modified slightly.
+Typically, you'll just have to put the full path of the db directory that you are using with the opentree-treemachine as the value for the org.neo4j.server.database.location setting.

 After you have loaded content into your db, you can run the neo4j http server with the command:

 	neo4j start

-This requires having the full neo4j installation from http://neo4j.org/download Note that the file $(NEO4J_HOME)/conf/neo4j-server.properties will have to be modified slightly.
-Typically, you'll just have to put the full path of the db directory that you are using with the opentree-treemachine as the value for the org.neo4j.server.database.location setting.

 ### Taxonomy Loading
 The code has been refactored to have only one taxonomy (the preferred taxonomy).
 Loading multiple taxonomies has been moved to taxomachine.